What is it we’re doing (or not doing) to support women’s advancement in our workplaces?

 • taken more time to speak to women in leadership about their experiences

 • seen an increase in diversity of applicants due to new recruitment practices

 • provided ‘unconscious bias’ training for all staff and ‘bias in interviewing’ training for HR staff

 “Participation has helped me do things differently with my team and have new conversations inside my company.”

-Change The Story will be launching a third Chittenden Cohort of the BPE in Winter 2018, and is interested in identifying and supporting organizations around Vermont to start up their own cohorts.
+Change The Story is interested in identifying and supporting organizations around Vermont to start up their own cohorts.
 We are looking for employers who want to learn more about gender equity, understand how their organization can benefit from a diverse talent pool, and exchange ideas with peers.

 What’s included in participation?

 Business Peer Exchange commitment and benefits:

 - Monthly 2-hour cohort meetings—for you and a colleague or two;

 - 2 larger networking events for you, your Senior Leadership team and colleagues;